matteoferla/Fragmenstein/victor.md

 ## Coordinate constraint
 The coordinate constraint generated for Igor, the minimiser can be changed from `HARMONIC` (x = mean) to `FLAT_HARMONIC` (tol = max distance of contributing atoms) and `BOUNDED` (fixed penalty potential well).

+Do note that the reference atom for the constraint is the covalent residue, regardless of whether the ligand is covalent.